SWAT-engineering/borg-backup-remotely/README.md

 # Borg Backup Remotely

-A tool to trigger multiple remote borg backups, being careful about who has access to which ssh key and other secrets.
+A tool to trigger multiple remote [borg backups](https://www.borgbackup.org/), being careful about who has access to which ssh key and other secrets.

 Before you ask, is it overkill?
-Maybe, but this is as close to zero secret as I could get it.
+Maybe, but this is as close to zero trust as I could get it.
+It's an improvement of [borg-backups pull documentation](https://borgbackup.readthedocs.io/en/stable/deployment/pull-backup.html).

+In short summary:

+- minimal trust in the servers you want to backup
+- minimal trust in the server where the backup is stored (this is [the basic security model of borg backup](https://borgbackup.readthedocs.io/en/stable/internals/security.html))
+- trust the server that initiates the backups, it has all the keys, and orchestrates the backup.
+Ideally it's a on-demand constructed vm/container

-The process work as follows, given a borg backup server B, and a machine where this program is running C, and a server to be backed-up T.
+How?
+Well, given a borg backup server B, and a machine where this program is running C, and a server to be backed-up T:

-- C setups ssh connection to T with and SSH agent forwarded
+- C sets up an single ssh connection to B
-- C loads append-only backup SSH key in SSH agent with a timeout of 3 seconds
-- C sends borg create (and forwards a single connection to B ) to T and sends the backup passphrase to the stdin
+- C sets up an single ssh connection to T
-- T uses SSH agent to create SSH connection, and then starts backup process
+- C creates a single-use unix socket at T and forwards it to a `--append-only` & location constrained `borg serve` session on B
-- C creates a local SSH agent with the prune key loaded, but only allows for a single connection to the agent
+- C invokes `borg` commands on T that use the unix socket for the connection to B
-- C now runs the borg prune command locally against B
+- C sends the passphrase to T over stdin pipe instead of environment flags
+- C invokes `borg compact` locally (against a local unix socket that connects to a `borg serve` session on B)

+In essence, we use multiple SSH sessions in a single SSH connection and forward everything connections over unix-sockets instead of un-regulated local TCP ports that any process can connect to.
+C never forwards keys/agents to B or T.

 This way:

-- T does not need to have network access to B
+- T does not need to have network access to B (and vice versa)
-- T never has any ssh-key local that can connect to the B server
+- T never has any ssh-key local that can connect to the B server (and vice versa)
 - T never has the passphrase of the borg backup repo in the environment or a local file
-- If someone were to take over T and watch the connections coming in, they could only get hold of the backup ssh-key, which only allows appends to the backup
+- If someone were to take over T steal the unix socket, they would only be do `append-only` operations
 - You have to make sure C is secure, as it knows all the private keys and can connect to B

 ## Setup